ljanyst/ghostscad/README.md

 ```

 It imports the complex shape library provided with GhostSCAD and renders
 multiple shapes.
-The first parameter to `sys.RenderMultiple` is a map of shape
+The parameter to `sys.RenderMultiple` is a slice of Shape
-names to shape primitives, while the second one is the name of the default
-shape.
-This default shape is the one being rendered to `sector-and-arc.scad`
+object.
+The default shape is the one being rendered to `sector-and-arc.scad`
 unless the program is instructed otherwise via commandline parameters.
 You can
 list the available shapes: